pipersjames/T1A3/README.md

 * virtualenv
 * tabulate (only in virtual environment)

-For testing an additional dependancy is exists, please install pytest by running the following in the command line if you wish to have this functionality:
+For testing an additional dependancy is exists.
+Please install pytest by running the following in the command line if you wish to have this functionality:

 ```
 pip3 install pytest